Fixed allele: Examples

 One example of a fixed allele is the DGAT-1 exon 8 in Anatolian buffalo.
-A non-conservative mutation in the DGAT-1 allele, which produces a protein with a lysine at position 232 instead of an alanine.
-This mutation produces a protein different from the wild type protein.
-This mutation in cattle has an effect in milk production.
-Investigation into three water buffalo populations revealed four different haplotypes each having a single nucleotide polymorphism (SNP), however all of these SNPs were conservative mutations, causing no change in protein production.
+This is a non-conservative mutation in the DGAT-1 allele, which produces a protein with a lysine at position 232 instead of an alanine.
+This mutation produces a protein different from the wild type of protein.
+This mutation in cattle affects milk production.
+Investigation into three water buffalo populations revealed four different haplotypes each having a single nucleotide polymorphism (SNP), however, all of these SNPs were conservative mutations, causing no change in protein production.
 All populations of Anatolian buffalo studied had the non-conservative lysine mutation at 232, leading to the conclusion that this DGAT-1 allele mutation is fixed within the populations.

-The Parnassius apollo butterfly is classified as a threatened species, having many disjointed populations in Western Palaearctic region.
-The population in the Mosel Valley of Germany has been genetically characterized, and has shown to have six long-term monomorphic microsatellites.
-Six microsatellites were examined looking at the current population in 2008 as well as museum samples from 1895 to 1989.
-One of the microsatellite alleles examined has fixed within the population prior to 1895.
-For the current population all six microsatellites as well as all sixteen alloenzymes analyzed were fixed.
+The Parnassius apollo butterfly is classified as a threatened species, having many disjointed populations in the Western Palaearctic region.
+The population in the Mosel Valley of Germany has been genetically characterized and had been shown to have six long-term monomorphic microsatellites.
+Six microsatellites were examined by looking at the current population in 2008 as well as museum samples from 1895 to 1989.
+One of the microsatellite alleles examined has become fixed within the population before 1895.
+For the current population, all six microsatellites as well as all sixteen alloenzymes analyzed were fixed.

-Fixed alleles can often be deleterious to populations, especially when there is a small population size and low genetic variability.
+Fixed alleles can often be deleterious to populations, especially when there is small population size and low genetic variability.
 For example, the California Channel Island Fox (Urocyon littoralis) has the most monomorphic population ever reported for a sexually reproducing animal.
 During the 1990s the Island Fox experienced disastrous population decline, leading to near extinction.
-This population decline was in part caused by the canine distemper virus, the foxes were susceptible to this virus, and due to their genetic similarity many were killed.
-The introduction of a predator, the golden eagle, also attributed to this population decline.
-With current conservation efforts the population is in recovery.
+This population decline was caused in part by the canine distemper virus.
+The foxes were susceptible to this virus, and many were killed due to their genetic similarity.
+The introduction of a predator, the golden eagle, was also attributed to this population decline.
+With current conservation efforts, the population is in recovery.